cherryblossom000/nurse-joy-hackathon/scenario.md

-# SCENARIO – Coding Focussed
+# SCENARIO – Coding Focused

 Nurse Joy is overwhelmed with the number of patients that are turning up to the Palet Town Hospital.
 She generally uses a note pad to jot down the name of the